- Combining Information into a Single Attachment

 You'll find several kinds of fields in your application forms - check boxes, dates, data entry fields, and attachments.
 This page provides guidance on attachments.
-Attachments are documents that are prepared outside the application using whatever editing software you desire (e.g., Microsoft Word), converted to PDF format and then added or uploaded to your application.
+Attachments are documents that are prepared outside the application using whatever editing software you desire (e.g., Microsoft Word), converted to PDF format, and then added or uploaded to your application.
 We require PDF format to preserve document formatting and a consistent reading experience for reviewers and staff.

 We have very specific attachment formatting requirements.
-Failure to follow these requirements may lead to application errors upon submission or withdrawal of your application from our review process.
+Failure to follow these requirements may lead to application errors upon submission or withdrawal of your application from funding consideration.